stringparser/runtime/readme.md

 I may split the repl (based on [readline](http://nodejs.org/readline.html) and mainly because I want this to work the browser without too much overhead) into another module, but the others will stay.

 Last, but not least, async completion for each handle is achieved using [async-done](http://github.com/phated/async-done) which supports _streams_, _promises_, _observables_ and _callbacks_.
-Though callbacks are handled separately, mainly because async-done wraps functions in a domain I error Handling is a big part here.
+Though callbacks are handled separately, mainly because async-done wraps functions in a domain and error handling is a big part here.

 Anyway, enough babbling.